How to open an offshore bank account in Singapore

 As a visitor, it makes sense to go to the financial district, where all three local banks have a branch very close to the Raffles Place MRT.
 DBS is on Malacca Street, while OCBC and UOB are on Chulia Street.
 Most other major banks also have a branch in the same area.

-You will also need the minimum balance (currently S$1,000) to pay into your account.
+You will also need the minimum balance (typically S$1,000) to pay into your account.
 If your ATM card works abroad, you could withdraw this from an ATM in Singapore, otherwise change cash in advance.

 There are no capital controls in Singapore.
 But you have to make a customs declaration if you are bringing more than S$30,000 in cash or bearer instruments into the country.
 In any case, doing an electronic transfer subsequently for large amounts usually makes more sense than carrying it on your person.